 Flow Study Management

 Contractor will manage the implementation of an existing Flow Study process adopted by the steering Committee.
 Specifically, the Contractor will manage a myriad of products and communication with various process participants in order to gain the necessary information to complete final reporting requirements.
 The Contractor may offer recommendations to improve the existing process but developing a new process is not a task of this RFP.
-The following attached working draft documents provide the adopted Flow Study objectives and process:
+The following attached documents provide the adopted Flow Study objectives and process:

 Flow Study Scope of Work;